miker2/computer_setup/README.md

-A repositor for collecting scripts for setting up my computer.
+A repository for collecting scripts for setting up various devices